Monson Developmental Center

 Beginning in 1895, the physical plant of the institution was reconstructed as part of its conversion into the Massachusetts State Hospital for Epileptics.
 The old almshouse, which was essentially a frame reconstruction of the 1848 reformatory in Westborough, was torn down and replaced by a series of brick cottages intended for the treatment of epilepsy.
 From the outset, most patients at the hospital also suffered from related intellectual disabilities and mental illness.
 This prompted a gradual shift in focus over the course of the century.
 By the late 60's, Monson Developmental Center. as the facility came to be known. exclusively provided services to the intellectually disabled who were also suffering related health and mobility issues.

 The Hospital's closing was announced in December 2008 as part of a cost-cutting move and a push by the state to relocate developmentally disabled residents into community-based group homes, intended to mirror home environments more closely.
 At that time, there were 137 severely disabled residents living there, and 403 employees.
 The campus was fully closed in June 2012.
+In 2017, the state opened a request for proposals for redevelopment of about 256 acres, representing most of the previously developed portion of the land.

 Main Image Gallery: Monson Developmental Center